Apply for graduation to receive your degree or certificate.

 Step 1: Confirm Your Credits

-- To have credits from another school applied to your FRCC degree program, before the graduation deadline of the semester you plan to graduate:
+- To have credits from another school applied to your FRCC degree program:

 - Ask the other school to mail or email your official transcript directly to FRCC (no hand deliveries).
 You will need to request an individual transcript from each school.

 If you have received credit for prior learning, you also need to turn in the approval forms by the graduation application deadline.